MohiniNavghare/-Alpha-Code-Internship/README.md

 # -Alpha-Code-Internship
-In this i have creaated a simple caculator by usinf HTML, CSS and JavaScript.
+In this I have created a simple caculator by using HTML, CSS and JavaScript.